 Nora Duncan of the AARP said the new Connecticut law will benefit workers at the beginning and ends of their careers.

-Older workers seeking new employment after being downsized, often from high-paying managerial jobs, complain employers won’t consider them for lower-paying, non-managerial laws once they know their pay history, she said.
+Older workers seeking new employment after being downsized, often from high-paying managerial jobs, complain employers won’t consider them for lower-paying, non-managerial jobs once they know their pay history, she said.
 It was a common lament at jobs fairs.